zhenliatbrown/MESO-DPD_LAMMPS/doc/src/region.rst

 and *ellipsoid* the x-, y-, and z- coordinates of the center of the sphere/ellipsoid can be specified as an equal-style variable.
 And for style *cylinder* the two center positions c1 and c2 for the location of the cylinder axes can be specified as a equal-style variable.
-For style *cone* all properties can be defined via equal-style variables.
-For style *plane* the point can be defined via equal-style variables.
+For styles *cone* and *plane* all properties can be defined via equal-style variables.
+For style *plane*, there is the restriction that all three components of the direction normal to the plane should be either constant or defined via equal-style variables.

 If the value is a variable, it should be specified as v_name, where name is the variable name.
 In this case, the variable will be